Sniper711/DGX-Spark-Day01B-Local-Access-from-Same-Subnet-Guide-20251220B/README.md

     Simple one-line SSH command login to DGX Spark
         Use DGX Spark as Server.
+(Mac/PC = Client) After rebooting, simply have the Mac/PC Client run this SHH command in step 3.1 - it's super easy.
-(Mac/PC = Client) Same Subnet LAN Access
+    Same Subnet LAN Access
         Refers to the situation where the Mac/PC (Client) and DGX Spark (Server) must be located under the same intranet IP segment (192.168.x.x) assigned by the same router.
         This severely limits the physical distance between Client and Server.